 (c) the student is on school premises in preparation for, or subsequent to, being at the school for a reason referred to in paragraph (a) or (b).

-122. Dealings with a parent
+122. Parent on s.
+19 register, principal etc. may deal with exclusively

 (1) The principal of, or a teacher at, a government school may notify information about a student to a person who is shown in the register referred to in section 19 as a parent of the student without being concerned —

-(a) to inquire whether there is any other person who in relation to the child may be within the definition of “parent” in section 4; or
+(a) to inquire whether there is any other person who in relation to the child may be within the definition of parent in section 4; or

 (b) to notify the information to another person whom he or she knows to be within that definition.